AET-DevOps25/team-in-the-midst-of-chaos-there-is-also-opportunity.-sun-tzu/genai/readme.md

 * Generation of transition and introduction scripts based on song data.
 * Conversion of the generated scripts into audio files (MP3) via a Text-to-Speech (TTS) model (OpenAI TTS).
 * A REST-API to receive song information and return the generated audio data.
-* (Future) Integration of thematically appropriate "Fun Facts" into the scripts using Retrieval Augmented Generation (RAG).

 ## Directory Structure and Components